Etron-RA/RetroAchievements/Tutorials/05_Pointers/readme.md

 If MemDiff2_3 > 0 then filter “Last Value Plus” by MemDiff2_3
 If MemDiff2_3 < 0 then filter “Last Value Minus” by abs(MemDiff2_3)
 ```
 7)	At this point you should have a couple of good *pointer* candidates.
 If not then you may need more than three save states.
-You can filter candidates further by using "constant <" the address of ```Mem_3``` (don't forget the memory prefixs for the system ie. 0x80, 0x90, 0xc0, etc...).
+You can filter candidates further by using "constant <" the address of ```Mem_3``` (don't forget the memory prefixs for the system ie. 0x80, 0x90, 0xc0, etc...)
 8)	Select a pointer with the value that is a little less than the address of the memory you're testing.
 The reason why it should be less is to account for the data structure of the memory ```Candidate = value of the pointer candidate```.
 9)	Figure out the *data offset* for the current memory by ```Data_Offset = Mem_3 - Candidate```
 10)	Make a small test achievement using the new *pointer* and *data offset* to check if it works for all the states.
 If we are testing a byte then the syntax would be ```byte(tbyte(Candidate) + Data_Offset)```